maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

 ### Debugging

-We will now try to debug the program.
+We will now try to _debug_ this sketch.

 - The crucial step is to enable the JTAG.